unparalleled-js/docs-1/connectors/mssql/introduction.md

 ## Best practices when using SQL server
 We compiled a few of our best practices that make your life easier when developing workflows with Workato.
 Read more to learn some crucial tips that result in less bugs and time wasted.

-### When to use batch of rows triggers/actions vs single row triggers/actions
+### Deciding when to use batch of rows triggers/actions vs single row triggers/actions
 While single row triggers/actions can almost always accomplish the same functionality as batch triggers/actions and vice versa, ultimately the decision to use one or the other becomes a matter of business requirements.
 Whilst batch actions offer the ability to improve time efficiency of recipe, reduce the number of operations required per run and load on servers, there exists a trade-off between the flexibility since batch actions that do fail, fail on a batch level.

 When examined, most workflows with applicable batch triggers/actions can be accomplished in 3 ways: